nathan-fiscaletti/framecast/README.md

 # [FrameCast](https://framecast.app/)

-FrameCast is a powerful tool that can enhance your video conferencing experience by providing flexible screen sharing options that enable effective collaboration.
+FrameCast is a dynamic screen sharing tool designed to enhance your video conferencing experience.
+It leverages the power of FFMPEG to allow users to select a specific region of any monitor and share just that region.
+This feature is particularly useful for those who work from home and need to share detailed visual content without losing clarity on standard video conference displays.

 ## Downloads